danpelota/breakingball/README.md

 # breakingball
 Scripts to download and analyze MLB game data.

+## Setting Up the Database

+Create the PostgreSQL database:

+    createdb breakingball

+Create the database tables:

+    ./db.py init

+To drop all application tables and recreate them from scratch (**this will destory all previously loaded data**):

+    ./db.py reset

 ## Downloading Game Data

 Start celery workers (with optional concurrency)

     celery -A gameloader worker --loglevel=info --concurrency=4

-Running `load.py` will first scrape game listings from a given date (or range of dates) and then delegate the download and extraction process to celery workers (performed asynchronously).
+`load.py` will first scrape game listings from a given date (or range of dates) and then delegate the download and extraction process to celery workers to be performed asynchronously.
 To load game data from a single date:

     ./load.py --start-date 2015-05-13